 There will be deals before and after as stores compete to get people to buy supplies at their stores.
 Look at weekly ads for loss leaders.

-You can also find deals on food that is in season in May.
-The following fruits are in season:
+You can also find deals on produce that is in season this month:

 - Red grapefruit